Day 37 of a Year Long Road Trip Along America’s Scenic Byways

 I only drove by the campus and got a glimpse of the classic buildings, but also passed by the lovely Farmington River.
 In hindsight, I probably should have stopped here for a walk, as the river was lined with trees in peak fall color.
 The vibrant oranges and reds reflecting off the calm water provided such a picturesque view that I missed my turn to Topsmead State Forest!

 Topsmead State Forest

-Unfortunately, the campgrounds were closed for the season, so I set off in search of the next Wal-Mart.
-Not that there is anything wrong with Wal-Mart, but I was hoping for a more scenic place to rest for the afternoon than a parking lot.
+Unfortunately, the campgrounds were closed for the season, so I set off in search of the next Walmart.
+Not that there is anything wrong with Walmart, but I was hoping for a more scenic place than a parking lot to rest for the afternoon.
 I hope not all the campgrounds are closed for the season, or it might be a while before I find a shower!
 ETB

-Other Posts About Connecticut and Rhode Island That You May Like
+Other Articles About Connecticut and Rhode Island That You May Like